Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 Can I recover a deleted eSIM?

-Generally, once deleted, a digital SIM card cannot be restored unless your carrier allows you to regenerate the profile or send a new activation code.
+Generally, once deleted, a digital eSIM card cannot be restored unless your carrier allows you to regenerate it or send a new activation code.

-Is It possible to recover a deleted eSIM?
+Is it possible to recover a deleted eSIM?

-- Contact your provider to request reactivation.
+• Contact your carrier to request eSIM reactivation

-- On iPhone, go to Settings > Cellular > Add eSIM.
+• On iPhone, go to Settings > Cellular > Add eSIM

 Can I recover a deleted eSIM on iPhone?